 The database must be setup and available, along with logins and access.

-Step 2: Install Central Management Service Package
+Step 2: Install Chocolatey Central Management Service Package

-By default the service will install as a local administrative user ChocolateyLocalAdmin (and manage the password as well).
+By default the service will install as the local administrative user ChocolateyLocalAdmin (and manage the password as well).
 However you can specify your own user with package parameters (such as using a domain account).
-You will need to specify credentials to the database as we'll see in scenarios below.
+You will need to specify credentials to the database as we’ll see in scenarios below.

 FQDN Usage